 In 1954, the castle was purchased by Christobel Lady Amptill, who completed restoration work begun by Oliver St. John Gotary.
 Currently, Dunguaire Castle is managed by Shannon Development and still depicts a fine example of 16th century living.

-Dunguaire Castle is relatively small and built in the traditional Irish Tower House style whose most predominant external feature is its 75 foot tall keep.
+Dunguaire Castle is relatively small and built in the traditional Irish Tower House style, whose most predominant external feature is its 75-foot tall keep.
 There is also an outer curtain wall or bawn surrounding a courtyard.
 The bawn was primarily used to contain livestock rather than provide defensive measures.
-The structure also includes a towerlet or guard room located at the southwestern corner of the courtyard.
-At one time, only a single tower stood until it was joined to the main keep via enclosed extension added during the 20th century.
-Undoubtedly, the Banquet Hall with its thick stone walls and heavy oak tables represents the most exquisite portion inside Dunguaire Castle.
+The structure also includes a towerlet or guard room at the courtyard's southwestern corner.
+At one time, only a single tower stood until it was joined to the main keep via an enclosed extension added during the 20th century.
+The Banquet Hall, with its thick stone walls and heavy oak tables, represents the best portion of Dunguaire Castle to visit.

-The castle is open to daytime visitors during summer months with evening medieval banquet style dinners hosted to commemorate the limitless hospitality of Guaire the Generous, 7th century King of Connaught, who feasted with numerous guests in the nearby ruins of Rath Durias.
-This includes food, wine, music and storytelling within candlelit Banquet Hall similar to medieval "King Guaire."
+The castle is open to daytime visitors during summer months with evening medieval banquet-style dinners hosted to commemorate the limitless hospitality of Guaire the Generous, 7th century King of Connaught, who feasted with numerous guests in the nearby ruins of Rath Durias.
+This includes food, wine, music, and storytelling within the candlelit Banquet Hall, similar to medieval "King Guaire."

-The castle can be visited in an hour or two.
-For visitors who choose to return for an evening banquet dinner, the nearby fishing village of Kinvara is nice to visit.
-Additionally, Bunratty Castle is close enough to visit the same day.
+The Dunguaire Castle can be visited in an hour or two.
+For visitors who choose to return for an evening banquet dinner, the nearby fishing village of Kinvara is lovely to see.
+Additionally, Bunratty Castle is close enough to visit on the same day.